More than Honey: Reception

 Bumblebee researcher Felicity Muth called the film "visually magnificent."
 Stephen Holden, writing for the New York Times, calls the cinematography "spectacularly beautiful," and calls the film "a fascinating but rambling documentary."
 Peter Bradshaw, writing for the Guardian, gave the movie three stars out of five and called it an "interestingly laidback film", opining that, "Imhoof seems disconcertingly untroubled" about the ecological challenges currently facing bees.
-The film received an approval rating of 100% on Rotten Tomatoes based on 39 reviews, with a weighted average of 7.2/10.
-It also has a rating of 70% on Metacritic, based on 15 critics, indicating "Generally favorable reviews".